zsiki/ls/doc/source/usersguide.rst

 #.
 Click on the Single Point Calculations icon in the toolbar to open the *Single Point Calculation* dialog.
 #.
 Select the Intersection from the *Calculation* group.
 #.
 Select two known stations from the *Station(1)* and *Station(2)* lists.
 The lists contain only points with orientation angle.
 #.
 The *Target Points* list is filled automatically.
 It contains the points measured from both stations.
-The points with bold font have coordinates.
+The points in bold face have coordinates.
 #.
 Add one or more points to the *Used Points* list which you would like to calculate coordinates for.
 If you would like to change the *Used Points* list, use the *Remove* button.
 #.
 Click on the *Calculate* button.
 #.
 Results of Calculation are displayed automatically in result widget and sent to the log file.